+Although the vector $\x$ is in spherical coordinates here, one interpolates the actual data to obtain (a noisy version of) $\mathfrak{F}({\mu})(\x)$ at $\x$ in a Cartesian grid, so as to facilitate the use of fast Fourier transform \cite{jakowatz1996spotlight}.
+In particular, the problem of finding the reflexivity function $\mu$ reduces to the problem mentioned in Section~\ref{section:intro}.

-Of course, as mentioned earlier, one deals with only a finite sample of $x$'s and $\bs\theta$'s which are observed by the system.
-In tomographic imaging, this finite sample is typically chosen from a spherical grid.
-Since the goal is to find $\mu$ from \eqref{eq:sys4}, it is natural to use the inverse Fourier transform.
-For this reason, one has to approximate from these samples, samples at a Cartesian grid.
-This leads to the multidimensional exponential analysis problem described in Section~\ref{section:intro}.
-In this paper we present a novel approach for solving the multidimensional analysis problem by resampling the Fourier space $\mathfrak{F}$ in a computationally efficient manner that allows for accurate reconstruction in $\O(\sqrt{D_1D_2D_3})$ samples, while showing substantial improvements over state-of-the-art techniques including Prony based, MUSIC and ESPRIT approaches.
+In this paper we present a novel approach for solving the multidimensional analysis problem by resampling the Fourier space $\mathfrak{F}$ in a computationally efficient manner, while showing substantial improvements over state-of-the-art techniques including the MUSIC and ESPRIT approaches.

-It is important to note that this paper offers a general efficient tool for solving multidimensional exponential problems with applications beyond tomographic imaging such as signal source separation and direction-of-arrival estimation in multichannel radar systems.
+It is important to note that this paper offers a general efficient tool for solving multidimensional exponential problems with applications beyond tomographic imaging such as signal source separation and direction-of-arrival estimation in multi-channel radar systems.